What is the Rohingya refugee crisis?

 The Rohingya are a predominantly Muslim ethnic minority who have lived in Myanmar for hundreds of years.
 Denied citizenship by Myanmar’s government, they are stateless and face particular challenges obtaining access to health care and other basic rights.

 Seasonal rains and tropical storms increase the risks of flooding and landslides, compounding the dangers for a community that has already suffered so much.
 MSF is prepared to respond to the medical needs in the aftermath of such natural disasters.

-MSF teams carried out more than 656,200 medical consultations and treated 13,179 inpatients between August 2017 and June 2018.
+MSF teams carried out more than 1.3 million medical consultations from August 2017 to June 2019, and continue to treat tens of thousands of patients a month.
 The most common conditions treated were respiratory infections, diarrheal diseases, and skin diseases—all related to poor living conditions.
-Teams have also worked to improve water and sanitation services, constructing more sustainable latrines, drilling boreholes and tube wells, and installing a gravity-fed water supply system.
+Teams have also worked to improve water and sanitation services, constructing more sustainable latrines, drilling boreholes, and tube wells, and installing a gravity-fed water supply system, making 193 million liters of chlorinated water available to 77,430 people.

 We are also responding to the aftermath of horrific violence against the Rohingya committed by security forces and militias in Myanmar during the “clearance operations” that began on August 25, 2017.
 MSF has gathered accounts from patients from different areas of Rakhine state describing raids on villages, arson attacks, shootings, stabbings, and sexual violence.
 Our report provides a startling picture of widespread and targeted violence against the Rohingya.
 Using the most conservative figures, MSF mortality surveys indicate that at least 6,700 Rohingya were killed within the first month of the violent campaign—including at least 730 children under the age of five.